Building brand authority for SEO – a framework

 💶 Where you can still afford an apartment with an annual income of €50,000“Affordability index” heat mapEmotional hook: real affordability

-Often, a blog or resource section on the website serves as the primary content hub, other channels (like social media) mainly repurposing content.
-That’s completely fine.
-You could focus on the blog and the YouTube channel for new content, for example.
+Often, a blog or resource section on the website serves as the primary content hub.
+Other channels, like social media, mainly repurpose content and that’s completely fine.
+You strategy could be to focus new content on the blog and the YouTube channel, for example.

 Controlling your narrative

-Get an understanding of how search engines and LLMs perceive your brand and where there might be a knowledge gap
+Understand how search engines and LLMs perceive your brand and where the knowledge gaps are

 Even if you’re not currently optimizing for visibility in AI search (which is valid, by the way), turning to LLMs is a great way to understand if your brand story is really told consistently across all channels.